 Beverley Ward lives in Sheffield with her two children.
 She has been writing for over twenty years and has spent most of her career supporting other writers through facilitating writing workshops and literature projects.
 She was the founder of the Sheffield Young Writers project and has worked for Writing Yorkshire and as a consultant for The Reading Agency.
 She is writer-in-residence at the Writers' Hub which she co-founded with Kurious Arts at Castle House in Sheffield.
 Beverley also works as a writing coach and facilitator from her own Writers' Workshop in Sheffield and loves to run retreats in Wales and in Bridlington.

 Beverley regularly writes about grief for The Huffington Post and has been present at policy-making discussions at the House of Commons as a thought leader in the world of bereavement.
-Her grief memoir Dear Blacksmith: A Journey of Love and Loss will be published by Valley Press in January 2020.
+Her grief memoir Dear Blacksmith: A Journey of Love and Loss was published by Valley Press in February 2020.

 Part love story, part grief memoir, Dear Blacksmith recounts the author’s brief and unconventional love affair with 'Blacksmith Paul', a maverick who lived out on the moors in the Peak District – and the heart-rending details of her grief after his sudden death, just eight months into their relationship.